 An active educator, Andrey Tchekmazov has been a faculty member at the Rio de Janeiro Cello Encounter, the Lakewood Festival, Russish Abend Festival in Germany, He has also performed at Westminster College and Brown, Bowdoin, Seton Hall and Princeton Universities.
 As an orchestral musician, Mr. Tchekmazov was appointed principal cellist of the Moscow Chamber Orchestra and the São Paulo Symphony.
 His performances have been featured on WQXR, WGBH, NPR and other TV and radio stations across Eastern and Western Europe and South America.

-Born in Moscow into a family of professional pianists, Mr. Tchekmazov studied piano and later cello at the Gnessin Specialized Music School in Moscow.
-He continued his education at the Moscow State Conservatory with Mstislav Rostropovich’s protégé Nataliya Shakhovskaya,, and later at the Juilliard School as a Leonard Rose scholarship student of Harvey Shapiro.
-At Juilliard he worked closely with members of the Juilliard and Guarneri String Quartets.
-Mr. Tchekmazov has made several recordings including a recent release on NAXOS with the Russian National Phiharmonic as well as a recording for the Delos label (to be released).
+Born into a family of professional pianists, Mr. Tchekmazov studied piano and later cello at the Gnessin Specialized Music School in Moscow.
+He continued his education at the Moscow State Conservatory with Mstislav Rostropovich’s protégé Nataliya Shakhovskaya, and after he immigrated to the USA at the Juilliard School as a Leonard Rose scholarship student of Harvey Shapiro.
+He worked closely with members of the Juilliard and Guarneri String Quartets.
+Mr. Tchekmazov has made several recordings including recent releases on NAXOS and Da Vinci Classics recording labels.

 Mr. Tchekmazov was on the faculty of The University of St. Thomas,MN, and Illinois Wesleyan University,IL.